 From here, the trail is wavy slickrock for the most part, just follow the painted stripes as a general guideline.
 The Gold Bar

-singletrack will dump you into the Gold Bar Rim
+singletrack will end on top of the ridge where the Gold Bar Rim

 Continue on the Gold Bar Rim